THIS Is How To Put On A Wig Like A Pro

 Step 2.
 Use a wig cap to protect your hair.

-Step 3: With your fingers, apply your favorite edge control product or gel to lay down your edges to perfection.
+Step 3: With your fingers, apply your favourite edge control product or gel to lay down your edges to perfection.

 Step 4: Line the wig part up as desired and use the wig combs to secure it onto your hair.
 Make sure not to pull too tight!